Design Opportunities for Explainable AI Paraphrasing Tools: A User Study with Non-native English Speakers: User Study

-During the semi-structured interviews, participants shared their experiences with the paraphrasing functionality and the support features.
-We showed participants the recorded screen and post-survey responses to prompt reflections on the reasoning behind their actions.
-The interviews were transcribed and analyzed using the constant comparative method~\cite{strauss2017discovery}.
-Two authors independently coded two interview samples and discussed initial codes and potential themes, which were turned into a codebook.
+We transcribed the semi-structured interviews and analyzed them using the constant comparative method~\citep{strauss2017discovery}.
+Two authors independently open-coded two interview samples to identify key concepts and patterns.
+Axial coding was then performed to link these patterns~\citep{corbin2014basics}, resulting in an initial codebook.
 The first author coded the remaining interview data while continuously refining the codebook.
-Upon completing the first coding round, another author coded one interview sample based on the updated codebook for verification.
-Throughout this process, all authors met regularly to discuss emerging themes and analyze findings with quantitative data analysis.
-All interviews were conducted in Korean and the selected quotes were translated into English.
+Upon completing the first coding round, another author coded one interview sample based on the updated codebook for verification, and any issues were resolved through discussion.
+Throughout the process, all authors regularly discussed emerging themes while triangulating the interview data with quantitative analyses.
+We include the full codebook in Appendix~\ref{appendix:study:codebook}.